horsemanjackyliu/freightorder/Segtion 4 Prepare code to  consump event from S4HANA Cloud/README.md

 ![Alt text](img/image-26.png)

-### Communication Arrangement for SAP Event Mesh instance in the SAP BTP ABAP environment system
+### Step 5 Communication Arrangement for SAP Event Mesh instance in the SAP BTP ABAP environment system

 Then in Fiori launchpad of your SAP BTP ABAP environment system you first need to build a communication arrangement with sap_com_0092 scenario and the same service key instance you used to build your communication arrangement in the cloud system.